Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Discussion

 We should also point out that what we have found is not the only way that a homoclinic snake can become more complex than the simple picture in Figure.~\ref{fig:double_snake}.
 A number of generic possibilities of the structure of homoclinic curves within the pinning region are analyzed in \cite{Makrides}.
 In essence what we have analyzed is a situation in which the left-hand fold of the snake in Figure.~\ref{fig:double_snake} crashes into another bifurcation.
 Another possibility is that the right-hand fold of the snake should approach the parameter value of the Turing bifurcation, which has been seen in a number of systems and also leads to $C$-shaped isolas.
 In contrast though all homoclinic orbits grow algebraic rather than exponential tails in this limit, rather than multi-pulses disappearing to infinity.
 Another possibility is that the left-hand folds of the snake coincide with a fold of the primary pattern forming periodic orbit.
 This situation was analyzed in \cite{ChampWagen} and leads to $S$-shaped isolas in which compound small and large pulses form {\em defect mediated snaking} \cite{Defect}.

 It should also be stressed that all we have shown is the mechanism by which infinitely many multi-pulse homoclinic orbits are destroyed as a fold of a primary homoclinic orbit reaches a Belyakov-Devaney transition.
-However, there is no reason that these orbits should be part of what was the homoclinic snake born at the codimension-two degenerate Turing bifurcation (the red circle in Figures.~\ref{fig:pmap_wp}, \ref{fig:political_crime} and \ref{fig:ll_pol}).
+However, there is no {\em a priori} reason that these orbits should be part of what was the homoclinic snake born at the codimension-two degenerate Turing bifurcation (the red circle in Figs.~\ref{fig:pmap_wp} and \ref{fig:political_crime}).
 In fact, the analysis of homoclinic snaking \cite{alansnake,snakebeck,Makrides} occurs due to an unfolding of a heteroclinic orbit between a hyperbolic equilibrium and a generic saddle-like periodic orbit.
-In principle, as the equilibrium passes through a double-real-eigenvalue transition it remains hyperbolic and the dimensions of the stable and unstable manifolds in question does not change.
+In principle, as the equilibrium passes through a double-real-eigenvalue transition it remains hyperbolic and the dimensions of the stable and unstable manifolds in question do not change.
 It just seems that for the particular examples we have studied, the periodic orbit that is involved in the heteroclinic connection becomes the smaller-amplitude homoclinic orbit passing through the Belyakov-Devaney point.
 (See for example the bottom Figure.~\ref{fig:pmap_wp}(c) in which the multi-pulse orbit being destroyed in the upper panel is actually a hybrid of the large-amplitude and the small-amplitude homoclinic orbit).
-Why this periodic orbit should become homoclinic is not clear, an investigation of which question will form the subject of future work.
+Why this periodic orbit should become homoclinic is not clear.
+The question would seem to be tied up with an unfolding of the singular point in which there is a quadruple zero eigenvalue equilibrium in which the diffusion ratio is also zero (equivalent to $\gamma=\delta=0$ in our first example).

+As further evidence of the ubiquity of what we have found here, forthcoming work will show that the same transition between spikes and localized patterns as analyzed here also occurs in a wide variety of Schnakenberg-type models in the presence of symmetry-breaking terms \cite{Fahad}.
+We also mention the related work \cite{parra2} on the Lugiato-Lefever equation which has a related transition to the one here, but for which the fundamental codimension-two bifurcation has a different structure.